Course overview

 How you are assessed

 You are continually assessed in various ways, completing both formative and summative work, throughout your training.
-You complete written pieces of work (ranging from case studies and essays through to a doctoral-level research thesis) as well as oral presentations regarding academic topics and clinical cases.
+You complete written pieces of work (including a large scale piece of research) as well as oral presentations regarding academic topics and clinical cases.
 You are expected to acquire a range of clinical competencies within your clinical practice modules which are assessed on placement by your placement supervisors.
 Progression from one year to another is dependent upon the successful completion of the set modules.

 Entry requirements